-Join Sean Adams for an in-depth discussion in this video American modernism, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video American modernism, part of Learning Graphic Design History.

 - The incredible work of Cipe Pineles, Joseph Binder,…and Alexey Brodovitch, and Vogue, Harper's Bizarre,…and Seventeen introduced modernist ideas,…and the European avant garde to the United States.…These magazines however,…reached only a small, elite audience.…The average American in the midst of the Great Depression,…did not need luxury items,…expensive cruises, or couture fashion.…Unemployment during the Depression…was as high as 25 percent.…Franklin Roosevelt initiated a new federal program,…the Works Progress Administration, or W.P.A.…